netsec-ethz/rains/DESIGN-REDIRECT-CACHE.md

   change the configuration.
 - redirects from other zones are either removed because they are part of the least recently used zone in case the cache is full or are expired.
-- it must provide an insertion function which stores to a zone a map from redirection names to objects containing IP addresses of these names, pointers to the assertions containing these information, and an expiration time.
+- it must provide an two insertion functions.
+One that stores delegation or redirect names to the cache and another which adds connection information to such a name together with an expiration time.
+The assertions from which this information originates, must be logged.
-- it must provide fast lookup of a set of IP addresses associated with redirect names for the queried zone.
+- it must provide fast lookup of a set of connection information associated with redirect/delegation names for the queried zone.
 - it must provide a reap function to delete expired elements.
 - all cache operations must be safe for concurrent access